stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 }
 ```

-And the existing, blocking loop is refactored using the new framework components:
+The existing rendering process is moved and refactored accordingly:

 ```java
 public void render(RenderSequence seq) {